yahayuta/pinball_mobile/PINBALL_QUALITY_ENHANCEMENT_PLAN.md

     - Further fine-tune restitution, friction, and density values for all bodies. `PinballBall` restitution has been slightly reduced to make the ball feel a bit heavier and more controllable.
     - Monitor for any new physics glitches after recent improvements.    - Continue improving flipper power and responsiveness based on player feedback.
 Flipper `motorSpeed` has been slightly reduced for smoother action, `restitution` increased for more bounciness, and `friction` slightly reduced for better ball sliding.
     - Refine launcher force and consistency, utilizing the dedicated `LauncherRamp` for improved guidance.- **Current Status:**
     - **Recent Improvements:** Flipper physics have been significantly enhanced with corrected positioning and control mapping.
 Ball physics and flipper interactions are now more natural and predictable.
+Flipper `motorSpeed` slightly reduced, `restitution` increased, `friction` slightly reduced. `PinballBall` restitution slightly reduced for a heavier feel.
+World gravity increased for faster gameplay.
     - **Core Physics Bodies:** `PinballBall`, `PinballBumper`, and `PinballFlipper` have explicitly defined `density`, `restitution`, and `friction` values. `PinballBall` uses `bullet: true` for continuous collision detection.
 Flippers utilize a `RevoluteJoint` with significantly increased motor torque for more powerful and responsive action.
-The world gravity has also been increased to make the game feel faster.
     - **Interactive Components:** `DropTarget` uses a `PrismaticJoint`. `PinballHole` uses an `isSensor` fixture.
 The `Launcher`'s impulse force has been tuned for better ball launch speed.
     - **Static Structures:** `GuideWall` uses `ChainShape` to define table boundaries.
-    - **Experimental Changes:** A `LauncherRamp` was introduced to guide the ball but has been temporarily disabled in `pinball_game.dart` for further tuning.
+    - **Experimental Changes:** The `LauncherRamp` component has been re-enabled in both tables to guide the ball and improve launch consistency.
+Further tuning of the ramp's position, size, and shape is required.

 ### 3.2.
 Graphics and Visual Effects
 - **Goal:** Enhance the visual fidelity and dynamic feedback of the game.